RacheleRR/TREX/docs/00_Introduction.md

-### A guide to TREAP
+### A guide to TREX

-TREAP is a comprehensive Snakemake-based pipeline for detecting and analyzing tandem repeat expansions from whole-genome sequencing data using ExpansionHunterDenovo (EHDN).
+TREX is a comprehensive Snakemake-based pipeline for detecting and analyzing tandem repeat expansions from whole-genome sequencing data using ExpansionHunterDenovo (EHDN).

-To use TREAP you need to (1) download the latest release or build the pipeline from source, (2) have a collection of BAM files and a manifest file.
+To use TREX you need to (1) download the latest release or build the pipeline from source, (2) have a collection of BAM files and a manifest file.

 The following sections will help you to get started.